The Master of Engineering Leadership in Sustainable Process Engineering (MEL in SPE) is a program within the Faculty of Applied Science.

 5. Transferring credits will not reduce tuition fees.

-Degree completion requires completion of 30 credits.
-This includes 18 credits of Pillar courses, including 3 credits of constrained electives, and 12 credits of Platform courses, including 1.5 credits of approved electives from the Faculty of Commerce and Business Administration.
-Platform refers to foundational coursework focused on the professional skills required for an experienced graduate to be an effective professional leader.
-These courses are common across many of the Applied Science Professional Master’s programs.
-The Pillar contains the relevant technical material.
-Each student's coursework must be approved by the MEL in Green Bio-Products graduate program office.
+The degree requires completion of 30 credits: 12 platform and 18 Pillar credits.
+Platform courses are designed to give foundational coursework focused on the professional skills required for an experienced graduate to be an effective professional leader.
+These courses are common across the Applied Science Professional Master’s programs and includes 1.5 credits from approved electives offered by the Faculty of Commerce and Business Administration.
+The Pillar courses are designed to address relevant technical material and are chosen from an approved list.
+Each student's coursework must be approved by the MEL in Sustainable Process Engineering graduate program office.
 A complete list of the courses required for successful completion are available on the program website (apscpp.ubc.ca/program/green-bio-products/).

 Financial assistance based on academic merit and financial need may be available.